agribeiro17/LLM_tokenizer_from_scratch/README.md

 This QKV mechanism allows the model to learn complex relationships and dependencies between tokens in a sequence, forming the core of the transformer's ability to process sequential data effectively.

+## Causal Attention

+A key aspect of a large language model is that it is autoregressive, meaning it generates text one token at a time, and each new token prediction depends on the previously generated tokens.
+To enforce this behavior during training, a **causal attention** mechanism is used.
+This ensures that when calculating the attention scores for a given token, the model can only attend to tokens that appear earlier in the sequence and not to any "future" tokens.

+This is implemented by applying a **mask** to the attention scores before the softmax normalization step.
+The mask is typically a lower-triangular matrix where the values above the main diagonal are set to negative infinity.
+When the softmax function is applied, these large negative values become zero, effectively preventing the model from "peeking ahead" at subsequent tokens in the input sequence.
+This ensures that the prediction for a token at position `i` only depends on the known outputs at positions less than `i`, which is essential for causal language modeling.

 ## Future Directions

 The notebook concludes with a discussion of other special tokens used in LLMs, suchs as `[BOS]`, `[EOS]`, and `[PAD]`, and mentions that more advanced tokenizers like Byte Pair Encoding (BPE) are used in models like GPT to handle the out-of-vocabulary problem more effectively by breaking words into subword units.